-Educating citizens regarding the process of public participation related to land use, transportation, livability, and other issues
+Educating residents regarding the process of public participation related to land use, transportation, livability, and other issues

 Promoting City and neighborhood identity

-Providing better channels of communication and dissemination of accurate information between City government and citizens
+Providing better channels of communication and dissemination of accurate information between City government and residents

-Providing a forum by which citizens may engage in their choice of activities such as long-range planning, public safety, cultural opportunities, social functions, and general livability projects
+Providing a forum by which residents may engage in their choice of activities such as long-range planning, public safety, cultural opportunities, social functions, and general livability projects

 Currently, the City of Beaverton has 11 recognized Neighborhood Association Committees (NACs).
 Participation in a NAC is open to anyone who lives, works, owns a business, or represents an institution or nonprofit organization within the boundaries of the NAC.